UNDER-1000/matching_arts_train/README.md

 2. Feature Extraction:
 *	Extract CLIP embeddings and color features separately.
 3. Model Training:
-	*	Train individual models on each feature set.
+	*	Train models on embeddings and colors.
-	*	Generate 5 prediction scores per image (from various models).
+	*	Generate 5 prediction scores per image (from various models - [embeddings, color, noise, abstract, paint]).
 	*	Train a final classifier on these 5 scores to make the final prediction.
 4. Data Handling:
    *	Uses Polars DataFrames and NumPy for efficient processing.